How To Make The Most of

 If you’ve done some research and know your audience and the platform they use, next you need to make sure you’re posting the right content.
 You need to find out what your audience wants help with or wants to see, then be the one to show them that content.

-Take us for example, if our customers are nonprofits and businesses, then are they going to be more interested in learning how to get more website visitors or reach a wider audience than they are about the technical side of website design.
+Take us for example, if our customers are other businesses, then are they going to be more interested in learning how to get more website visitors or reach a wider audience than they are about the technical side of website design.

 Make sure that you’ve got a content plan with 3 – 5 topics and ideas that your audience really wants to read about.